Coconut Flour Muffins

 Nutrition information is automatically calculated, so should only be used as an approximation.

-1. AH yay!
-I am so excited to hear that this recipe is a hit, Celeste.
-Thank you so much for sharing your review & star rating, I so appreciate it!!
+Ah yay!
+Sounds delicious, I am so glad you are loving this recipe and these muffins turned out great for you.
+Thank you so much for coming back and sharing your review & star rating, I really appreciate it!

 I have coconut sugar, which have not used as yet.
 Please suggest any other ways to use it.